-Anabolic steroids, technically known anabolic-androgenic steroids (AAS), drugs that structurally related to the cyclicsteroid ring system.
+Anabolic steroids, (legal steroids) technically known anabolic-androgenic steroids (AAS), drugs that structurally related to the cyclicsteroid ring system.
 Similar effects to testosterone in the body.
 They increase protein within cells, especially in skeletal muscles.
 Anabolic steroids also androgenic – like and virilizing properties.
 Including the development and maintenance of masculine characteristics like growth of the vocal cords.
 Also testicles (primary sexual characteristics) and body hair (secondary sexual characteristics).
 The word anabolic comes from the Greek ἀναβολή anabole, “that which is thrown up, mound”, and the word androgenic from the Greek ἀνδρός andros, “of a man” + -γενής -genes, “born”.

 Anabolic steroids first made in the 1930s, and now used therapeutically in medicine to stimulate muscle growth and appetite.
 Inducing male puberty and treat chronic wasting conditions.
 Like cancer and AIDS.
 The American College of Sports Medicine acknowledges that AAS, in the presence of adequate diet, can contribute to increases in body weight, often lean mass increases.
 Gains in muscular strength achieved through high-intensity exercise and proper diet additionally increased by the use of AAS in some individuals.